Understanding Child Custody Laws

 Financial situation of each parent: Courts tend to favor a parent who can adequately provide for the children.
 It is important that you do not quit your job while trying to get custody.
 However, Courts can also impose child support orders.

-Disability, mental, emotional, & physical health: Relevant if it impacts how well the parent can care for children.
+Disability, mental, emotional, and physical health: Relevant if it impacts how well the parent can care for children.
 Courts prefer an emotionally and mentally stable parent.

-Relationship of parents: Courts try to place children with a parent that is willing to work with the other parent and encourage the relationship.
-Courts tend to avoid awarding custody to a parent that tries to impede visitation or the child’s relationship with the other parent.
+Relationship of parents: Courts try to place children with a parent who is willing to work with the other parent and encourage the relationship.
+Courts tend to avoid awarding custody to a parent who tries to impede visitation or the child’s relationship with the other parent.

 Law guardian: The law guardian is an attorney assigned by the court to represent the children involved.
-This attorney is independent of both parties, and whose purpose is to inform the court of the children’s wishes.
-New laws state that in cases where a child is old enough to express his or her opinion to the law guardian, the law guardian is legally obligated to advocate for the child’s opinion in court.
+This attorney is independent of both parties and has the purpose of informing the court of the children’s wishes.
+In cases where a child is old enough to express his or her opinion to the law guardian, the law guardian may be legally obligated to advocate for the child’s opinion in court.
 This is unlike the prior role of the law guardian, where the law guardian was able to substitute his or her own judgment to further the “best interests” of the children.
 The law guardian may give the Court a recommendation on behalf of the children.

-Previous court judgments: Prior cases of child abuse or neglect are significantly relevant to determine custody.
+Previous court judgments: Prior cases of child abuse or neglect are significantly relevant to determining custody.
 Prior criminal or drug activity may also bode negatively for a parent.

 Collateral sources: Relevant counselors, school officials, or other family members may be asked their opinions as to which parent should have custody.

-Voluntary custody agreements: An attorney could help you negotiate an agreement with the other parent.
-The court assumes no reasonable parent would voluntarily act against the best interest of the children.
+Voluntary custody agreements: A family law attorney could help you negotiate an agreement with the other parent.
+The court assumes no reasonable parent would voluntarily act against the best interests of the children.
 Therefore, unless there is some compelling reason, the court will honor this agreement.

 Child Support